“Laissez les bon temps rouler”

 It was ridiculous and lasted quite a long time, if you can imagine.
 All the more time to drink more bourbon and rum-based concoctions.

 At the end of the evening I enjoyed my first taste of the traditional Mardi Gras King Cake and was also the lucky winner of the piece of cake that had the baby Jesus figurine inside!
 The cake was superb and someday I’ll get my hands on a great recipe (there’s 100’s out there) and scratch it off my cooking and baking ‘bucket list’.

-I’ve just joined another foodie blog group, the Holiday Recipe Club and we’re currently celebrating . . . you got it: Mardi Gras!
+I’ve just joined another foodie blog group and we’re currently celebrating . . . you got it: Mardi Gras!
 This group obviously focuses on cooking for holidays, but each time we come together, we are given 3 ingredients that everyone must select from for their recipe while embracing the holiday theme.
 Bourbon, bananas, and andouille sausage were the options and I chose to do something new with bananas.

 Bananas and New Orleans just scream Bananas Foster, a traditional flaming dessert.
 After googling this theme, I found some wonderful Mardi Gras Bananas Foster Muffins!
 Except for a few changes, I prepared the muffins according to the recipe, but used my own cream cheese frosting recipe.
 The addition of more butter flavoring to the frosting really adds some New Orleans ‘bam’ to ordinary cream cheese frosting.